tianon/wishlist/remarkable.md

   - an "always-on" charge level indicator would be so nice
   - (especially if it could be a button for the "quick settings" that I cannot seem to reliably engage)
 - a direct button into "full" settings from the quick settings
+- a "quick settings" toggle for the USB web interface

 - the ability to use my "Type Folio" case keyboard to type text on PDFs
   - without this, what's the point of even *having* the keyboard case?